-Air Affairs was an acquisition during the prior year reporting period.
-In line with our acquisition policy above, emissions from entities acquired during a financial year are incorporated into the annual greenhouse gas report in the next reporting period, meaning that the current year is the first time that our reporting includes Air Affairs.
+Air Affairs was acquired by QinetiQ Group Plc in FY23.
+In line with the above acquisition policy, Air Affairs was first included in reporting in FY24.
 Fuel log records have been provided for all aircraft owned by Air Affairs.
-"Uplift" has been deemed the most accurate measure of fuel consumption, being the volume of fuel inserted into an aircraft during refuelling.
+"Uplift" was deemed the most accurate measure of fuel consumption, being the volume of fuel inserted into an aircraft during refuelling.
 This includes all fuel added to a jet in the reporting period and assumes that all such fuel is consumed within the reporting period (in keeping with fuel delivery methods used for sites).
 The calculation excludes refuelling from "Suppliers" where the term "to"/"from"/"into" has been used as a descriptor because these denote a transfer of fuel from one owned aircraft to another and prevents double counting of this fuel.
 The total fuel uplift is then converted into emissions using the UK Gov emissions factors for AVTUR, as with all other aviation fuel consumption.